 You may also find it useful to view a resource, which expands on these themes, developed earlier by the EFC's Social Action Commission: Love the Sojourner: An Exploration of the World Refugee Situation and How the EFC Might Respond.

-2. My congregation would like to get involved in resettling refugees from Syria and Iraq.
+2. My congregation would like to get involved in resettling refugees from Syria and Iraq or elsewhere.
 What do I do now?

 3. How can I help my congregation prepare to welcome refugees?